P-value: Interpretations

-p-value as the statistic for performing significance tests

-In a significance test, the null hypothesis $H_0$ is rejected if the p-value is less than or equal to a predefined threshold value $\alpha$, which is referred to as the alpha level or significance level. $\alpha$ is not derived from the data, but rather is set by the researcher before examining the data. $\alpha$ is commonly set to 0.05, though lower alpha levels are sometimes used.
+In a significance test, the null hypothesis $H_0$ is rejected if the p-value is less than to a predefined threshold value $\alpha$, which is referred to as the alpha level or significance level. $\alpha$ is not derived from the data, but rather is set by the researcher before examining the data. $\alpha$ is commonly set to 0.05, though lower alpha levels are sometimes used.
+The 0.05 value (equivalent to 1/20 chances) was originally proposed by Ronald Fisher in 1925 in his famous book entitled "Statistical Methods for Research Workers".

-In 2018, a group of statisticians led by Daniel Benjamin proposed the adaptation of the 0.005 value as standard value for statistical significance worldwide.